 Financial technology or Fintech apps have recently gained a lot of popularity in India.
 From easy access to credit to managing existing money, these apps can be a blessing.

 Instamojo has several such apps that can help you automate various business processes.
-Check them out here.
+Check them out all eCommerce apps here.

 The lesser you have to worry as a business owner about multiple things, the better.
 Automation can help you save time and also significantly improve your savings.

 Step 3: Implementing an emergency fund for eCommerce businesses

 The objective behind the emergency fund is that it should be easily accessible.
 The best way to have funds readily available during times of need is to keep the funds liquid.
 Keeping funds liquid means that-

 - You can withdraw the money whenever you want

 - There is no penalty for withdrawing early

 The first rule of having an emergency fund is that – Keep it for emergencies strictly!

 Do not treat the fund like a cookie jar where you dip into your savings for planned expenses like vacations or that watch you always wanted.
 The emergency fund should be kept aside solely for unforeseen negative events that require extra expenditure.
 Any expense that can be planned, like buying your first car, or buying a house from your earnings, should be done from separate savings.